Fort Lauderdale Vs Miami

 Home Prices & Cost of Living

 Median home prices in Fort Lauderdale and Miami, which include both single family homes and condos/townhomes, are fairly similar is the mid $500s range with Miami being slightly higher.
 See exact median home prices listed further down this page.
 As a general overview, Fort Lauderdale’s real estate market is characterized by neighborhoods with a more relaxed feel as compared to the vibrant and bustling energy of Miami’s glamorous areas of South Beach and Brickell.
 Fort Lauderdale's neighborhoods tend to have a more suburban feel, with a mix of residential areas, commercial districts, and waterfront communities.
 Miami’s real estate market, which receives greater international investment, offers a more extensive inventory of high-rise condos, whose focus is more on beachfront and oceanfront living, versus the canal front living lifestyle of Fort Lauderdale.In terms of the cost of living between these two cities, Miami is generally more, mostly due to the higher cost of housing as the city has a reputation for luxurious real estate and high-end properties.
 As for common monthly expenses such as groceries, transportation, electricity, water, and internet, they are generally similar.
-Overall, Florida’s cost of living was 2.8% above the nation’s average for the full year of 2024.
+Overall, Florida’s cost of living was 0.5% below the nation’s average for the 3rd quarter of 2025.

 Activities & Things to Do